-Number of Memory Bytes from MB0 Enter the number of retentive memory bytes from memory byte 0 onwards.

-Number of S7 Timers from T0 Enter the number of retentive S7 timers from T0 onwards.
-Each S7 timer occupies 2bytes.

-Number of S7 Counters from C0 Enter the number of retentive S7 counter from C0 onwards.
+- Number of Memory bytes from MB0: Enter the number of retentive memory bytes from memory byte 0 onwards. - Number of S7 Timers from T0: Enter the number of retentive S7 timers from T0 onwards.
+Each S7 timer occupies 2bytes. - Number of S7 Counters from C0: Enter the number of retentive S7 counter from C0 onwards. - Areas: This parameter is not supported.

-Areas These parameters are not relevant.